Electric vans: Everything you need to know

 With new models being developed quickly, the depreciation on electric vehicles could be high.

-The Nissan e-NV200 offers a solution to this uncertainty however.
-Using an in-built monitor, the e-NV200 can tell you your charge levels, and where the nearest charging station is.
+Using an in-built monitor, the E-NV200 can tell you your charge levels, and where the nearest charging station is.

-Also, the battery itself will deteriorate over time, and hold less charge.
-But batteries are generally covered by warranties and can last around eight years in some cases.
+But batteries are generally covered by warranties and could last around eight years in some cases.

 Do electric vans work in cold weather?

-Your electric van will work in cold weather conditions, but it can affect the battery and therefore the mileage.
+Your electric van should work in cold weather conditions, but it could affect the battery and therefore the mileage.

-For example, the Renault Kangoo Z.E 33 will travel 124 miles in the summer months, whereas in winter the range can reduce to as little as 75 miles.
+For example, the Renault Kangoo Z.E 33 travels 124 miles in the summer months, whereas in winter the range could reduce to as little as 75 miles.

 What are electric vans really like to drive?

-A great thing about driving an electric van is that it’s silent, which can make for a more relaxing driving experience.
+One thing about driving an electric van is that it’s silent, which could make for a more relaxing driving experience.

-Reviews online mention that most electric vehicles are also very responsive and can accelerate or stop very quickly.
+Online reviews of electric vans mention that most electric vehicles are also responsive and can accelerate and brake or stop quickly.

-Tedious gearshifts in traffic jams will also be a thing of the past, as all electric vans are automatic.
+Tedious gearshifts in traffic jams should also be a thing of the past, as all electric vans are automatic.

-If buying an electric van isn't an option for you right now, why not convert your van to run on a low carbon-emitting fuel instead?
+If buying an electric van isn't an option for you right now, why not consider converting your van to run on a low carbon-emitting fuel instead?